WHUNLPLab/FAST-NER/README.md

 ## Dataset and Pretrained models

 *  Like the paper "Neural Relation Extraction with Selective Attention over Instances", we use [Riedel NYT dataset](http://iesl.cs.umass.edu/riedel/ecml/) for evaluation.
-*  Our dataset can be downloaded from [here](https://pan.baidu.com/s/1wtJ2aHcxzMxmWrVuJvtXrw), and extraction code is "e9zu".
+*  Our dataset can be downloaded from [here](https://pan.baidu.com/s/1wtJ2aHcxzMxmWrVuJvtXrw), and the extraction code is "e9zu".
-*  Our models can be downloaded from [here](https://pan.baidu.com/s/1OVF2Mb8Kupm0oM0BiufznQ), and extraction code is "h37z".
+*  Our models can be downloaded from [here](https://pan.baidu.com/s/1OVF2Mb8Kupm0oM0BiufznQ), and the extraction code is "h37z".

 ## Training from scratch